What Is IP67 Waterproof and Why It Matters

 Misunderstandings About IP67

 Some people think IP67 means devices are always waterproof.
 Actually, it only protects against water up to 1 meter deep for 30 minutes.
-It doesn’t stop damage from strong water jets or long underwater use.
+It doesn’t op damage from strong water jets or long underwater use.

 Another mistake is thinking IP67 devices can’t break.
 While they’re tough, they can still be harmed by chemicals or hard hits.
 For example, sharp impacts or corrosive substances can ruin the device.